Oxygen (1999 film): Plot

-Harry Houdini has kidnapped and buried alive a rich businessman's wife.
-He demands $1 million in cash from the woman's husband in return for the release of the location of her burial site before she runs out of oxygen.
+Harry Houdini has kidnapped and buried alive a rich businessman's wife, Frances.
+He demands $1 million in cash from the woman's husband, Clark Hannon, in return for the release of the location of her burial site before she runs out of oxygen.
 He also states that if police involvement is initiated, he will ensure she is never found alive.
 As expected, however, police involvement is initiated and Detective Madeline Foster is assigned the task of finding the buried woman and catching Houdini.

-It is quickly realized though that Houdini, in fact, wanted the police to get involved so he could commit a second kidnapping - that of Foster.
 When Houdini is finally caught as the result of a car chase involving him and Detective Foster, she attempts to get him to reveal the location of his buried victim.
 When Foster's initial interrogation of Houdini proves unsuccessful, the FBI are assigned to take over the case, although they do not have any more luck.
-In a plot twist, it is revealed that Houdini has already committed a murder, that of his accomplice.
+In a plot twist, it is revealed that Houdini has already committed a murder, that of his accomplice, found in a cheap airport motel room.
 He now has nothing to lose and the police realize the death of the buried woman would not be as significant as first thought.

-However, Houdini offers them a final lifeline - if he is allowed to talk to Foster, alone, he will allow his victim to be recovered alive.
+However, Houdini offers them a final lifeline---if he is allowed to talk to Foster, alone, he will allow his victim to be recovered alive.
 The police, now just puppets in Houdini's plan, agree to his request.
 Troubled, Foster begins to reveal her darker side to Houdini and he sees a kindred spirit in her.

 Soon after, it is revealed that Houdini was in fact a painter in the police department, and outlined the entire building in a very detailed map.
 Just as Foster is revealing the truth, Houdini takes her to the place where he buried the first woman.
-Foster escapes her hold, and releases the woman and takes Houdini's gun, then pushes him inside the coffin.
+He digs up Frances' coffin, but she appears dead.
+Suddenly, her arm appears and slams Houdini on the head with her flashlight.
+Foster reaches for Houdini's gun, and then pushes him inside the now vacant coffin.
 As he taunts Foster, she shoots him rather than burying him.

+On a gurney, the rescued woman is taken away in an ambulance, as Foster acknowledges her husband Clark's nod.
+She joins her husband, Tim, in a nearby diner.